shannonpeng/shannonpeng.com/app/content/projects/personal-website.md

 link: /
 github: https://github.com/shannonpeng/shannonpeng
 caption: A screencap of my current website.
-description: Building a new personal website from the ground up
+description: Redesigning and building my portfolio site from the ground up

 This writeup is a work in progress 🙊 Come back soon to read more!